Galeos93/adk-kubernetes/app/README.md

 # Gmail Agent FastAPI Application

 This application demonstrates a clean architecture implementation of a FastAPI server that uses Google ADK agents for Gmail operations, following hexagonal architecture principles.
+After setting it up, you will be able to interact with an agent to access your (or others') Gmail account and perform operations like reading emails securely using OAuth2 authentication.

 ## Quick Start